charmed-kubernetes/charm-calico/README.md

 capabilities running on top of a highly scalable and efficient virtual network fabric.

-This charm will deploy calico as a background service, and configure CNI for use with flannel, on any principal charm that implements the [`kubernetes-cni`](https://github.com/juju-solutions/interface-kubernetes-cni) interface.
+This charm will deploy calico as a background service, and configure CNI for use with calico, on any principal charm that implements the [`kubernetes-cni`](https://github.com/juju-solutions/interface-kubernetes-cni) interface.